This Masterclass Series is sponsored by the State Government of Victoria, Department of Jobs, Precincts and Regions.

 Vaughan has successfully led and closed a number of multi-million dollar domestic and cross-border transactions across a range of industries while managing teams of lawyers and other stakeholders.
 He has extensive experience in financial services, fintech and other emerging technologies and takes a practical and commercial approach to the provision of legal advice.

-Winnie Sinn, Special Counsel, Corporate, Gadens
+Winnie Sinn, Partner, Gadens

 Winnie's practice is focused on corporate and commercial work, and includes advising clients from start-ups to large multinational companies on corporate governance, capital raisings, exit events (such as mergers and acquisitions or IPOs) and general commercial contract advice.
 She has a breadth of experience in various industries, including medtech, information technology, manufacturing and transport and logistics, and is known for her approachability and pragmatic approach to legal advice.